-We evaluate the collectability of its receivables based on a combination of factors.
-Collection risks are mitigated by ongoing credit evaluation of our customers; and frequent contact by us with our customers which enable us to monitor changes in business operations and to respond accordingly.
-We recognize an allowance for doubtful accounts based on the length of time the receivables are outstanding, the current business environment and historical experience.
+We evaluate the collectability of our loans and line of credit receivables based on a combination of factors.
+Collection risks are mitigated by ongoing credit evaluation of our debtors; and the frequent contact by us with our debtors enables us to monitor changes in business operations and to respond accordingly.
+We recognize allowances for doubtful accounts based on the length of time the receivables are outstanding, the current business environment and historical experience.

-d) Net Income (Loss) Per Share
+d) Net Loss Per Share

 Basic loss per share excludes dilution and is computed by dividing the loss attributable to stockholders by the weighted-average number of shares outstanding for the period.
-Diluted loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
+Diluted loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that shared in our earnings.
 Diluted loss per share is computed by dividing the loss available to stockholders by the weighted average number of shares outstanding for the period and dilutive potential shares outstanding unless consideration of such dilutive potential shares would result in anti-dilution.
-There were no dilutive common stock equivalents for the period from inception through March 31, 2017.
+There were no common stock equivalents for the year ended March 31, 2018 and for the period from January 31, 2017, (inception), through March 31, 2017.